 Easier said than done, we know.

-Before we give you some insight on how to reach said balance, let’s get into why people struggle to be more productive throughout their day.
+Before we give you some insight on how to boost productivity while reaching said balance, let’s get into why people struggle to be productive throughout the day.

 Reasons Why People Struggle With Productivity

 The darnedest things tend to distract us when we have important matters to attend to.